pixlcore/xyops/docs/secrets.md

 - AAD: The secret’s ID is bound as Additional Authenticated Data to prevent swapping between records.
 - Storage: The encrypted blob includes `alg`, `salt`, `iv`, `tag`, and `ct`.

 The encryption key is derived from [config.secret_key](config.md#secret_key).
 Keep this value strong and private in production.
-See [Key Rotation](hosting.md#key-rotation) for instructions on rotating the secret key.
+See [Secret Key Rotation](hosting.md#secret-key-rotation) for instructions on rotating the secret key.

 ## Assigning Access